jschramk/JVMath/README.md

 # Overview
 JVMath is a modular and expandable computer algebra system (CAS) for Java.

+**NOTE**: This repository was only recently made public and the documentation is not comprehensive.

 # Documentation

 ## Table of Contents